csound-flossmanual/csound-floss/book/05-k-ats-resynthesis.md

 analyses is used.
 The ATS file, time pointer, frequency scaling, number of partials, partial offset and partial increment arguments work the same way as usages in previously described opcodes.
-Using the arguments _kmylev_ and _kbuflev_ the user may define how much of the amplitude values of the file read by _ATSbufread_ is to be used to scale the amplitude values corresponding to the frequency values of the analysis read by _ATScross_.
-So, a value of 0 for _kbuflev_ and 1 for _kmylev_ will retain the original ATS analysis read by _ATScross_ unchanged whilst the converse (_kbuflev_ =1 and _kmylev_=0) will retain the frequency values of the ATScross analysis but scaled by the amplitude values of the _ATSbufread_ analysis.
+Using the arguments &nbsp;_kmylev_ and _kbuflev_ the user may define how much of the amplitude values of the file read by _ATSbufread_ is to be used to scale the amplitude values corresponding to the frequency values of the analysis read by _ATScross_.
+So, a value of 0 for _kbuflev_ and 1 for _kmylev_ &nbsp;will retain the original ATS analysis read by _ATScross_ unchanged whilst the converse (_kbuflev_ =1 and _kmylev_=0) will retain the frequency values of the ATScross analysis but scaled by the amplitude values of the _ATSbufread_ analysis.
 As the time pointers of both units